 The second method is to provide the user with the text explaining who the email goes to.
-If the user wants to write down the email address for later then will have to hover over the email and it should appear in the bottom left of the webpage.
+If the user wants to write down the email address for later then will have to hover over the email link and the address should appear in the bottom left of the webpage.
 This would look like this: WebTech Help Line

 <a href="mailto:email@example.com"> WebTech Help Line</a>

 At WebTech we prefer the second method slightly.

 In Dreamweaver you just highlight the text phrase that you want to use, then select Insert > Email Link and input the email address you wish to use.